S-7mza/project-dashboard-template/communication/COMM_05_DASHBOARD_DESIGN.md

 - Align on **user journeys, layout, and visual standards** for the first version of the dashboard.

 **Proposed slot:** Week X, Day Y – 90–120 minutes
-**Participants:** UX/UI designer, BI developer, Product Owner, selected business users, PM, Tech Manager
+**Participants:** UX/UI designer, BI developer, Product Owner, selected business users, Tech Manager

 Please keep this time reserved.
 A detailed agenda and pre-work will follow.